-- 1. Discuss the importance of hand hygiene. - 2.
-Describe proper handwashing technique.
+- 1. Discuss the importance of hand hygiene - 2.
+Describe proper handwashing technique

 Practicing good hand hygiene is important both in and outside of a health care setting.
-Clean hands reduce the transmission of germs to others and prevent the spread of infection.
-The CDC reports that each day, at least one healthcare-related infection is spread for every 31 patients.1 Many of these infections are caused by bacteria that are resistant to treatment with multiple drugs, which has resulted in a global effort to combat antibiotic resistance.
+Clean hands reduce the transmission of germs to others and prevent the spread of infection, particularly to those who are most at risk.
+The CDC reports that each day, at least one healthcare-related infection is spread for every 31 patients.
+Many of these infections are caused by bacteria that are resistant to multiple drugs and impossible to treat, which has resulted in a global effort to combat antibiotic resistance.

-Although microbiology teaching labs are relatively safe, they are not without potential risk of infection.
+Although microbiology teaching laboratories are relatively safe, they are not without potential risk of infection.
 Between August 2010 and June 2011, a Salmonella outbreak resulted in multiple hospitalizations and one death.
 Infected individuals were from 38 states and ranged in age from one to 91 years.
 The incident was eventually traced back to three students taking a community college microbiology course who had been working with the outbreak strain of bacteria.2

-The most effective ways to ensure hand hygiene are handwashing with soap and water or using an alcohol-based hand sanitizer or similar antiseptic.
-When using soap and water, hands should be washed for at least 20 seconds by first wetting and then lathering with soap.
+The two most effect ways to ensure hand hygiene are handwashing with soap and water or using an alcohol hand sanitizer or similar antiseptic product.
+When using soap and water, hands should be washed for at least 20 seconds by first wetting your hands and then lathering with soap.
 Fingernails harbor greater numbers of microorganisms relative to their length and are often overlooked when scrubbing.
 Hands should be rinsed and dried with a clean towel or air dryer.
 When soap and water are not available, hand sanitizer that contains at least 60% alcohol can be used.

-Since most people tend to wash their hands with the same pattern, a nontoxic fluorescent product called GloGerm[TM] will be used in this exercise to visualize washing efficacy.
+Most people tend to wash their hands with the same pattern each time.
+The following exercise uses a nontoxic, fluorescent product called GloGermTM to visualize the effectiveness of everyday handwashing.